seonglae/RTSum/README.md

 ```

 ### GUI Demo

-Inline visualization using highlighting.
+AI summarization algorithm which can **highlight the important part** of the article with inline visualization using highlighting.
 Red is for relation triple, blue is for sentence, and green is for phrase word.

 ![img](img/phrase.png)